holdensmagicalunicorn/splunk-sdk-python/examples/explorer/README.md

+# Splunk API Explorer

 The 'explorer' example is a browser-based API explorer.
 It is keyed of the same data that generates the Splunk REST reference docs, and so is meant to be authoritative.

 To run, simply execute:

     ./explorer.py

 It will pick up all relevant values from your .splunkrc, or you can pass them in on the command line.
-You can see help by adding '--help' to the exectuion.
+You can see help by adding `--help` to the exectuion.

 The API Explorer will open up a browser window that will show you a drop down for all the Splunk REST APIs, as well as server configuration information